confluentinc/cp-demo/docs/index.rst

    .. figure:: images/ccloud_ksqldb_stream.png

 #.
-The ksqlDB application in |ccloud| has hourly charges even if you are not actively using it, so after you are finished, proceed to :ref:`cp-demo-ccloud-cleanup`.
+Go to :ref:`cp-demo-ccloud-cleanup` and destroy the demo resources used.
+Important: The ksqlDB application in |ccloud| has hourly charges even if you are not actively using it.

 .. _cp-demo-ccloud-cleanup: